 3. In Authentication settings enter the preshared key.

 - L2TP doesn't have a route distribution method.
 If the setting on the client device to route "all" traffic through the tunnel is not enabled, it will be necessary to add the manual routes on the client, to point to the USG's local networks.
 Search in each specific client device's documentation on how to enable sending all traffic over the VPN connection.

 - Setting up L2TP will auto add firewall rules to WAN Local in Settings > Routing & Firewall, no manual rules are required on the user end.

 - If your USG's WAN is behind NAT and has a private IP, it is necessary to configure port forwarding on the upstream router to forward UDP ports 500, 1701, and 4500 to the USG's WAN address.

 - In pre-4.3.41 USG firmware, L2TP remote access VPN will not work if there are already one or more site-to-site IPsec VPNs configured.
 Please update to the latest firmware.

-- If UPnP is configured on the USG, an ACL will need to be created to deny UDP ports 500/4500.
+- In controller versions prior to 5.7.22, if UPnP is configured on the USG, an ACL will need to be created to deny UDP ports 500/4500.
 See this Community post for more.
 This community post is in the Early access section of our Community, see this article to learn How to Sign Up for Early Access.